 - AC Lens Return Policy

-AC Lens has one of the most customer friendly policies in the online optical industry including making product returns quick, easy, and most importantly - FREE.
-If for any reason, you are unsatisfied with your order, AC Lens offers free return shipping so you never have to worry about receiving the wrong size, color, product defects, or even if you're just unsatisfied with the product purchased.
+AC Lens has one of the most customer friendly return policies in the online optical industry.
+If for any reason, you are unsatisfied with your order AC Lens offers free return shipping so you never have to worry about receiving the wrong size, color, product defects, or even if you're just unsatisfied with the product purchased.

 - Why can't I use a coupon on certain products?